godotengine/godot-docs/classes/class_inputeventmagnifygesture.rst

 - void **set_factor** **(** :ref:`float<class_float>` value **)**
 - :ref:`float<class_float>` **get_factor** **(** **)**

 The amount (or delta) of the event.
-This value is higher the faster the gesture is performed.
+This value is closer to ``1.0`` the slower the gesture is performed.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`